a2e-mmc/docs/docs/cases/nyserda.rst

     Vertical profiles of (a) mean wind speed and (b) ensemble mean error and spread for the mesoscale runs (d02) for the SST cases.

-The same can be said for the auxiliary suface feature tests (:numref:`fig-NYSERDA-aux_ens`) in which the vertical profiles of wind speed are very similar for each case resulting in low spread.
+The same can be said for the auxiliary surface feature tests (:numref:`fig-NYSERDA-aux_ens`) in which the vertical profiles of wind speed are very similar for each case resulting in low spread.

   .. _fig-NYSERDA-aux_ens:
   .. figure:: ../img/NYSERDA_AUX_sensitivity.png